 Best Tech: Sokoo International Voltage Converter

 Electrical sockets in India deliver 230 volts alternating at 50 cycles per second.
-If you’re visiting from the States or anywhere else that uses 110 volt/60 cycle electricity, you’ll need a voltage converter to use your single-voltage appliances safely.
+If you’re visiting from the U.S. or anywhere else that uses 110 volt/60 cycle electricity, you’ll need a voltage converter to use your single-voltage appliances safely.
 Enter the Sokoo converter, one of the best options on the market.
-First, it's compatible with any appliance of up to 250 watts, which means that unlike many travel-size voltage converters, it’s safe to use with your hair straighteners and curling irons as well as laptops, phone chargers and more.
+First, it's compatible with any appliance of up to 250 watts, which means that unlike many travel-size voltage converters, it’s safe to use with your hair straighteners and curling irons as well as laptops, phone chargers, and more.

-Secondly, India has three kinds of electrical sockets — Type C, Type D and Type M. This converter’s included detachable power cable has a Type C plug.
+Secondly, India has three kinds of electrical sockets — Type C, Type D, and Type M. This converter’s included detachable power cable has a Type C plug.
 It also comes with four international adapters including the rarer Type D plug, making it suitable for use in over 150 countries.
 In addition to two standard American plug ports, the device also has four USB ports for charging multiple devices at the same time.
 For your protection, it automatically shuts off in the event of power surges or overheating.

-Best for Making Memories: Canon PowerShot SX740 HS Digital Camera
+Best Camera: Canon PowerShot SX740 Digital Camera

 A camera is the ultimate way to preserve your memories of India forever.
 There are countless options out there, but if you’re looking for a camera that provides far superior quality to your phone but isn’t as complicated (or expensive) as a DSLR, the Canon PowerShot SX740 HS is the ideal all-rounder.
 It’s pocket-sized and amazingly easy to use, with nine shooting modes ranging from fully automatic to manual.
 With 20.3 megapixels, you’re guaranteed great quality images that you’ll be proud to show your friends back home.